The Salesforce Developer’s Guide to the Spring ’26 Release

 Every Salesforce release matters.

-But the Salesforce Spring '26 update feels different.
-This isn't just a collection of quality-of-life improvements, it's a definitive shift in how the platform thinks about the developer experience, AI integration, and long-term architectural strategy.
+But the Salesforce Spring ’26 update feels different.
+This isn’t just a collection of quality-of-life improvements; it’s a definitive shift in how the platform thinks about the developer experience, AI integration, and long-term architectural strategy.

 As one Salesforce Developer Advocate noted, Spring ’26 is “a gobstopper of a release for developers”, packed with GA features that remove years-old friction points, Beta features that preview the agentic future, and mandatory security changes that demand immediate attention.